 Farming is the common occupation (mostly rice and potatoes)

 While having lunch, from the window I could see the farmers processing their rice grain.
-Could also see some tourists showing a keen interest in the process.

 They conserve their produce to last longer like this guy was slitting the chillies to be dried which can be used during winter.